-In recent years, there has been increasing attention worldwide on physical protection to prevent unauthorized removal of nuclear and radioactive materials and protection against sabotage.
+In recent years, there has been increasing attention worldwide on physical protection to prevent unauthorized removal of nuclear material and other radioactive materials and protection against sabotage.
 This has led to the release of several nuclear security documents by the International Atomic Energy Agency, most notably Nuclear Security Series No. 13, Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities (INFCIRC/225/Revision 5) [2].
-This calls for significant changes in how physical protection is provided and calls for capabilities to locate and recover missing nuclear material and efforts to mitigate the effects of sabotage.
-At the same time, a number of countries have begun programs to construct and build their first nuclear power plants while other countries may develop fuel cycle facilities in the future.
-Thus, there is value in providing these countries guidance on efficiently and effectively providing physical protection for these facilities and associated transport of nuclear material.
+This publication recommends significant changes in how physical protection is provided and calls for capabilities to locate and recover missing nuclear material and efforts to mitigate the effects of sabotage.
+At the same time as these documents have been released, a number of countries have begun programs to construct and build their first nuclear power plants (NPP) while other countries may develop nuclear fuel cycle facilities in the future.
+Thus, there is value in providing these countries guidance on efficiently and effectively providing physical protection for these against theft of nuclear material or sabotage.

-The materials for the Security by Design (SeBD) handbook were produced primarily as part of a bilateral project between the Japan Atomic Energy Agency (JAEA) Nuclear Nonproliferation Science and Technology Center and Sandia National Laboratories (SNL), which represented the US Department Energy (DOE) National Nuclear Security Administration (NNSA).
-This handbook is designed to introduce and describe what is called Security by Design, a framework designed to effectively and efficiently provide physical protection for nuclear materials and facilities over their lifetimes.
-This framework describes an approach for addressing the recommendations found in INFCIRC/225/Revision 5, within the context of developing a nuclear power plant or facility.
-For the purposes of the Handbook, SeBD will be described as the system level incorporation of the physical protection system into a new nuclear power plant or nuclear facility, resulting in a Physical Protection System (PPS) design that minimizes, as much as possible, the risk of malicious acts leading to nuclear material theft; nuclear material sabotage, and facility sabotage, through features inherent in (or intrinsic to) the design of the facility.
+The materials for the Security by Design (SeBD) Handbook were produced primarily as part of a bilateral project between the Japan Atomic Energy Agency (JAEA) Department of Science and Technology for Nuclear Material Management and Sandia National Laboratories (SNL), which represented the US Department Energy (DOE) National Nuclear Security Administration (NNSA).
+This Handbook is designed to introduce and describe what is called Security by Design, a framework designed to effectively and efficiently provide physical protection for nuclear materials and facilities over their lifetimes.
+This framework describes an approach for addressing the recommendations found in INFCIRC/225/Revision 5, within the context of developing a nuclear power plant or nuclear facility (NF).

+For the purposes of the Handbook, SeBD will be described as the system level incorporation of physical protection features into a new nuclear power plant or nuclear facility, resulting in a Physical Protection System (PPS) design that minimizes, as much as possible, the risk of malicious acts leading to nuclear material theft; nuclear material sabotage, and facility sabotage, through features inherent in (or intrinsic to) the design of the facility.
 It can be viewed as a framework to achieve a robust, durable, and responsive security system.